 - Golf – Consider a set of club head covers or replace those golf balls that Dad lost trying to drive over the lake at #15 with a new box of his favorite brand.
 Tell him that if he doesn't stop trying to drive over the lake at hole #15, next year he's getting a telescoping lost ball retriever (or a wet suit and a snorkel).

-- Music – Does Dad have an iPod or similar music player?
+- Music – Does Dad have an iPhone, iPod or similar music player?
 Surprise him with an iTunes gift card, or if you are daring enough to figure out the kind of music he likes, download some of his favorite tunes and give him the gift of your own recommended playlist.
+(Even though iTunes is going away, gift cards can still be used in the iTunes store.)
 If you are under thirty years old, don't mix up your playlist with his.
 Dad is probably not ready for that yet.

 - Smartphone Accessories – Dad probably has a smartphone but may be too busy to look for apps that he might find interesting or useful.
 He may even be one of those old-school Dads that use it to make phone calls and talk with other people.
-Bring Dad up to speed with a selection of apps that you can download and show him how to use.
+Bring Dad up to speed with a selection of apps that work on his phone that you can show him how to use.
 Throw in a few games and teach him how to use them clandestinely in boring meetings.
 He'll be grateful.

 - Hunting/Fishing/Camping – There's always some accessory available for the outdoorsman at your local Bass Pro Shops or Cabela's.
 Perhaps some new fishing lures or warm hunting clothes?
 Maybe he can use that game app you downloaded (with the sound off) while he's waiting in a deer stand or duck blind.

 If you want to go completely cheap and personalized, try homemade Father's Day coupons — good for cashing in on chores Dad hates doing or special activities.